xin-huang/dadi-cli/README.md

     dadi-CLI Model --names IM

-Then the detail of the model will be displayed in the screen.
+Then the detail of the model will be displayed in the screen:

     - IM: